v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/config/WxMaProperties.md

     C --> H
 ```

 This flowchart illustrates the structure of the WxMaProperties class and its nested Config class.
-As the main configuration class, WxMaProperties contains a configs property of type List<Config>.
+As the main configuration class, WxMaProperties contains a list property named configs of type Config.
 The Config class defines five core configuration properties for WeChat Mini Programs: appid (application ID), secret (application secret), token (message verification token), aesKey (encryption key), and msgDataFormat (message format).
 Through the @ConfigurationProperties annotation, this class supports automatic injection of property values prefixed with "wx.miniapp" from configuration files.

 ### Field List